paigeshin/navigation_stack_global_routing/README.md

 ### Concept

 1. You need to pass `hashable` to link [NavigationLink(value: ...)] and attach navigation destination modifier to receive the value and route
-2. Or you can create global `Path` Object which is also hashable and attach navigation destination modifier to receive the path and route
+2. Or you can create global `Path` Object which is also hashable and assign it to NavigationStack and attach navigation destination modifier to receive the path and route
+3. Or you can use `NavigationPath` and assign it to NavigationStack.
+It behaves like Generic which can take any data type.

 ### Using Path